open-component-model/ocm-website/content/en/docs/guides/build-deploy-software-via-helm-charts-with-ocm-101.md

 ## Introduction

-Let's illustrate an simple "Hello World" application and show how to leverage OCM to build and deploy a Helm Chart and OCI Image on a local `kind` k8s cluster.
+Let's illustrate a simple "Hello World" application and show how to leverage OCM to build and deploy a Helm Chart and OCI Image on a local `kind` k8s cluster.
 As base we use the `podinfo` application.
 All files can be found [here](https://github.com/stb1337/ocm-hello-world-v1).

-At the end of the tutorial this application consists of the following components:
+At the end of the tutorial the application will consist of the following components:

 * `podinfo` as our business application

 Following the OCM guidelines we will end-up with two component versions and six OCM OCI images.